Dates

 Accommodations

-2 Meals per Day
+Two Meals per Day

 Groups Excursions & Transport

-Paris Metro/Bus Pass
+Paris Metro/Bus Pas

 Security Evacuation Protection

-Program Director / Faculty
+Program Director & Faculty on-site 24/7

 To help you budget, keep in mind that you are responsible for the cost of obtaining a passport ($165), one meal per day + personal expenses (approx. $500 depending on your food tastes/spending habits/optional independent travel preferences), any class readings/materials, and any fees from your college/university.